Intedai/OpenU-Assembler/README.md

 there are also files in the test directory with assembled results

 ## Examples
-`grade_MMN14.pptx` contains images and examples, it will be added soon!
+`grade_MMN14.pptx` contains images and examples, examples will be added individually once I am free!